pybricks/pybricks.github.io/learn/sensors/responding-sensor-values.md

 ---
-title: "Making decisions with sensors"
+title: "Responding to sensor values"
+redirect_from:
+  - /learn/sensors/making-decisions/
 excerpt: >
   Make your robot respond to sensor values using the Wait block, Conditional Repeat block and If-else block.
 img_sensor_compare: